corridor/sqlalchemy-history/CONTRIBUTING.md

 uv run prek install --prepare-hooks
 ```

-- Checkout branch with name relevant to issue issue you are working
+- Checkout a branch with a name relevant to the issue you are working on.

 ```sh
 git checkout -b short-issue-desc